henryw374/henryw374.github.io.old/_posts/2021-03-01-clojurescript-jsinterop.md

 As I pointed out before, we could have accessed `bar-prop` with `goog.object/get`, but this example is being consistent in using dot access only for the API of `foo`.
-We could also have accessed `methodFoo` with goog.object/get (and then invoked it), but it should be clear it would not read too well.
+We could also have accessed `methodFoo` with goog.object/get (and then invoked it), but I don't think it would be idiomatic to do so.

 So, Following a rule 'dot access only for APIs' means the code makes a clear statement that it is working with API, not data - regardless of whether it is just properties, or both methods and properties we need to use.
 This comes as the cost of having to remember to put type hints in.
 I've come to think type hints aren't so bad, because now [type hints are documented](https://code.thheller.com/blog/shadow-cljs/2017/11/06/improved-externs-inference.html)
- I think it's easy enough to understand you just need `^js` and where I need to put it.
+ I think it's easy enough to understand you just need to add `^js` when you first see the js object in scope.

+ Yet another approach would be to use a library such as [js-interop](https://github.com/applied-science/js-interop).
+Using that, you might call write `(j/call foo :bar 1)` for the js equivalent `foo.bar(1)`.
+Type hints are not needed if you use that library, so that's definitely an option to consider.

-Now that's cleared up, which [dot-access](https://cljs.github.io/api/syntax/dot) is preferred, `a.b.c` or `(.. a -b -c)` ...?
+So, now that's all cleared up, which [dot-access](https://cljs.github.io/api/syntax/dot) is preferred, `a.b.c` or `(.. a -b -c)` ...?